 Homes that still have plaster walls in prime condition are often valued by homeowners and home buyers alike.
 Not only are they beautiful and solid but they are especially good at soundproofing rooms.
 But plaster walls respond to inevitable foundation shifts and climatic changes and can begin to crack.
 Everyday life, with its bumps and bangs, also takes its toll on plaster walls.
 And certain key areas, such as above and beside doorways and windows, are classic areas of cracking.
 Nearly all homes with plaster walls will eventually develop window and door cracks.

 Though they may look scary, your cracked plaster walls are not beyond repair.
 You do not even need a special plaster repair kit.
-One way to quickly fix cracked plaster walls is with basic drywall tools and materials that you can easily and inexpensively obtain at a home improvement store.
+One way to quickly fix cracked plaster walls involves basic drywall tools and materials that you can buy at any home improvement store.

 Plaster vs. Drywall Repairs

 Understanding how plaster walls are constructed will help you fix your cracked plaster wall.
 The process is different for plaster than for drywall.
 If you have ever repaired drywall, you may know that it is often easier to replace entire portions with new pieces of drywall—it's possible to remove just the section that needs fixing and a few inches beyond, without the entire wall collapsing.
 Because drywall is one layer with no backing, once you cut through drywall, there is nothing behind it except for studs and insulation.

 Plaster walls, by contrast, are constructed of two layers: the outer plaster and the inner wooden or metal lath.
 With plaster, your best bet is to preserve the existing plaster and to fix it, rather than tearing it out.
 Ripping out chunks of plaster often becomes a seemingly endless process, with one chunk leading to another chunk.
 Successful plaster crack repair requires taking it slow and being patient enough to add multiple layers of drywall joint compound to the wall.